top of page

 I’m coming home.

-Waves of pain, sadness, and loneliness wash over me.
+Waves of grief wash over me.

 I have been running from you for too long.